 Make people consider something new.
 Or offer them something that has a clear monetary or time value.

-10 cold email templates that you can use (and why they work)
+10 cold email templates you can use today

 - The relevant blog post